mailjet/mailjet-apiv3-go/README.md

 Both API key and an API secret can be found [here](https://app.mailjet.com/account/api_keys).

-Get cosy with Mailjet and save your credentials in your environment:
+Get cozy with Mailjet and save your credentials in your environment:

 ```
 export MJ_APIKEY_PUBLIC='your api key'